At-Home Spa: Herbal Steam Facial

 Create a DIY Herbal Facial Steam

-You don’t need a pricey facial steam machine, like those that aestheticians use, to reap the many benefits of this treatment.
+You don’t need a pricey, professional facial steam machine to reap the many benefits of this treatment.
 Simply find a metal pot or mixing bowl and follow these other set-up steps:

 Step 1: Find your spot.
-Choose an area in your home—perhaps at your kitchen table, or a clear desk space—and place a thick towel on the tabletop surface.
+Choose an area in your home—perhaps at your kitchen table or a clear desk space—and place a thick towel on the tabletop.
 Put another bath towel nearby.
 Ideally, you’ll sit in a chair that’s a bit higher than the tabletop, so you can easily hold your head above the pot or bowl of steam.

 Step 2: Boil water.
 Use a tea or electric kettle to bring one to two quarts of water to a boil.